 Insider Tip: You can purchase an audio guide for just USD $2.00 more than the price of admission.
 The church also offers fun audio guides for children that are designed to take kids on an adventure around the church!

-Located in Gamla Stan, the Royal Palace is the major royal palace of the Swedish monarch.
+Located in Gamla Stan, the Royal Palace is the major royal palace and official residence of the Swedish monarch.
 The palace is a combination of the royal workplace and a cultural-historical monument, it’s also open to visitors year-round!

 The palace is one of the largest in Europe.
 It was largely built during the eighteenth century in the Italian Baroque style and contains more than 600 rooms spread across seven floors!